Engineering – Careers

 Overall job opportunities in engineering are expected to be good, and, indeed, prospects will be excellent in certain specialties.
 Biomedical engineers should experience the fastest growth.

 As a group engineers earn some of the highest average starting salaries among those holding bachelor’s degrees.
-Average starting salary for graduates of bachelor’s degree programs in engineering, according to a July 2009 survey by the National Association of Colleges and Employers, showed the following:
+Average starting salary for graduates of bachelor’s degree programs in engineering, according to the National Association of Colleges and Employers, showed the following:

 Office of Career and Professional Development